sidruns30/SE_simulation/README.md

 ## matrix_se.py (v1)
 *matrix_se.py* uses the matrix representation of the Schrodinger equation to solve for the wavefunction.
 It involves calculating the Hamiltonian matrix, where each element of the matrix H(i,j) is given by <i|H|j>, |i>, <j| being the kets and the bras respecitvely.
 I use the basis functions for the infinite square well: sin(kx), cos(kx), k=1,2,...n to calculate the Hamiltonian matrix.

 In the calculation, the Hamiltonain matrix is split into H_mat_K and H_mat_U, the matrices for the kinetic and potential energies respectively.
-H_mat_K is set to be a diagonal matrix with entries (1,1,4,4,9,9,...n^2) depending on what n is set to.
+H_mat_K is set to be a diagonal matrix with entries (1,1,4,4,9,9,...n^2) depending on what n is.

 The core of the file involves calulating H_mat_U where the inner product <i|U|j> is carried out.
 The program uses an RK4 integrator to perform this and the values are appended to H_mat_U.